5th edition of the FPGA Hackathon has come to the end!

 You can participate in two ways:

-stationary – visit us in Krakow Technology Park
+onsite – visit us in Krakow Technology Park

-online – join us from all around the world.
+online – join us from all around the world

 We are looking forward to meeting you all!